 I came up with this recipe’s name because this salad made me fall in love with kale once again.
 Don’t get me wrong, I wasn’t turning my back on kale, but our relationship needed to have that initial fire reignited; and this salad did the trick.
+It is the end result of me making several modifications to an original one I was introduced to at a recent cooking workshop here in Seattle.

 Here is why this recipe rocks my culinary universe (and I’m pretty sure will do the same to yours):